 A large Marine Mammal Sanctuary now also surrounds much of the peninsula and Eco-tourism is based around the playful and rare dolphins.

 You will likely spot these beautiful creatures while exploring our tramping trail along the coast, but nothing beats being up close and personal to such rare sea life, including others such as the rare white-flippered penguins, or Orcas and different types of seals.

 This is why we HAD to include a boat tour in Akaroa harbour as part of your Banks Peninsula tramping experience.
 Of course, it is all-inclusive - see here.

 The quaint historic town of Akaroa, starting point of our track and boat tour, is also a highlight in itself, as is the beautiful drive along Summit Road around the edge of one of the original craters.
 Due to the abundance of mahinga kai (foods of the forests, sea, rivers and skies) found on the peninsula, three waves of early Maori settlement took place here before the first Europeans set sight on the peninsula during Cook's first circumnavigation of New Zealand in 1770.
 Cook promptly mistook it for an island and first named it "Banks Island" in honour of the ship's botanist, Joseph Banks.

 Alas, over the next 100+ years a series of significant historic and often notorious events ensued.
-Your guide will love nothing more than to tell you all in front of a cosy hut fire, including some of the more shocking stories and legends!
+Your guide will love telling you about them in front of a cosy hut fire, including some of the more shocking stories and legends!

 There was the British meddling in tribal wars, the kidnapping of chiefs, and an incident contributing directly to the signing of the Treaty of Waitangi in 1840.

-Meanwhile, a French whaler decided that Akaroa harbour would make the perfect French settlement he had been trying to establish.
+Meanwhile, a French whaler decided that Akaroa harbour would make the perfect French settlement.